discord/discord-rpc/README.md

 ```
 There is a wrapper build script `build.py` that runs `cmake` with a few different options.

 Usually, I run `build.py` to get things started, then use the generated project files as I work on things.
+It does depend on `click` library, so do a quick `pip install click` to make sure you have it if you want to run `build.py`.

 There are some CMake options you might care about: